 You will need to monitor both the SRM and your positions monthly.

 The historical backtested performance of the SRM is based on following the model exactly, maintaining exposure to only one sector at a time, and moving the entire portfolio according to each month’s recommendations.
-While the results speak for themselves, we understand if you are hesitant to invest so heavily in just one sector.
+While the results speak for themselves, we understand that you may be hesitant to invest so heavily in just one sector.

-If this is the case, we suggest two possible alternatives:
+If that’s the case, we suggest two possible alternatives:

 - Use only a small portion of your overall portfolio to follow the SRM’s recommendations.
 As you see the results over time and become more comfortable with the model’s performance, then consider increasing your exposure.

-- Consider splitting your investments between the top two or three performing sectors each month.
+- Consider splitting your investments between the top two or three recommended sectors each month.
 This will allow for greater diversification and will reduce overall risk.
-The trade-off comes in the way of marginally lower returns and higher trading costs.
+The trade-off comes in the form of marginally lower expected returns, as well as slightly higher trading costs.
 Again, once you develop more comfort with the model, you can adjust accordingly.

 |Green||Showing positive price performance and acceptable as an investment|